nmillin/uw_madison_omega/README.txt

       -**update** I have added 2 css skins.  you just need to add the block #id to the the global.css.
 They are "red ul links widget skin" & "quick facts skin".
             You will find them in the "Content" section of the stylesheet.
--Demo this at a Meetup
+-Demo this at a Meetup (doing so 2/7/12)
 -Drink beer

 Any thoughts/ideas???